 Step 3 “Check Completeness” is to check that a complete set of requirements have been developed and documented that defines all system functions that are needed to satisfy the stakeholder needs with their associated performance, environmental, and other non-functional requirements.

 Visit: Requirements Evaluation

 A good tool to uses to check for completeness is Requirements Tracing.
-This tools allows requirements designers, PM, stakeholder and engineers the ability to verify that a requirement meets level objectives and to get rid of a requirement that doesn’t.
-Tracing is conducted throughout a systems life cycle and confirmed at each technical review for all new and old requirements.
+This tool allows requirements designers, PM, stakeholders, and engineers the ability to verify that a requirement meets level objectives and to get rid of a requirement that doesn’t.
+Tracing is conducted throughout a system’s life cycle and confirmed at each technical review for all new and old requirements.
 The purpose is to assure that the requirements continue to meet the needs and expectations of its stakeholders.

 Step 3 Checklist Items:

 Below is an excerpt from the Requirements Checklist that can be used in this step.

 - Were the requirements documented in the appropriate document?

 - Was a requirements walkthrough held to validate the requirements?

 - Was a verification case for each requirement developed? [test, demonstration, analysis, inspection]

 - Was each user need fully addressed by one or more system requirement(s)?